mahardan-oup/LanguageLab.NewCmdLineAppTemplate/README.md

 This template has the features listed below.

 ## Projects
-- LanguageLab.NewCmdLineApp is a C# 8.0, .NET Standard 2.1 command line application project
+- LanguageLab.NewCmdLineApp is a C# 8.0, .NET Core 3.1 command line application project
 - LanguageLab.NewCmdLineApp.Tests is a C# 8.0, .NET Core 3.1, xUnit test project, targetting NewCmdLineApp

 ## Documentation